Golden Valley High School (Santa Clarita, California)

 Golden Valley High School is a school in the William S. Hart Union High School District in the Canyon Country neighborhood of Santa Clarita, California, United States.
 The school first opened in 2004 with a new campus, admitting freshmen and sophomores; the first class graduated in 2006.

 History

+Golden Valley High School opened on August 16, 2004, as a new campus within the William S. Hart Union High School District, serving the Canyon Country neighborhood of Santa Clarita, California.
+The campus is located on Robert C. Lee Parkway, named for a former superintendent of the Hart Union High School District.
 Golden Valley High School was built with grants from the state of California's Financial Hardship Assistance program.
 After initially sitting dormant after construction, the school's theater was finished around 2010.

 Activities

 Marching Band and Color Guard

 The Golden Valley High School Grizzly Marching Band and Color Guard plays at home football games which are located at Canyon High School and they participate in SCSBOA competitions.
+They are continuously breaking records.

 Choir

-The school has two competitive show choirs, the mixed-gender "Voltage" and the female-only "Vibes".
+The school has four choirs, Show choir, Jazz choir, Concert choir, and Advanced concert choir".

 Video production

 In 2019, the school's GVTV (Golden Valley Television) won Best Daily Live Announcement Show on the West Coast from Student Television Network.